kvasdopil/ui-gen/docs/MEMORY.md

 - Viewport transform (camera position and zoom) is auto-saved with 500ms debounce, auto-loaded on mount
 - New screens are NOT auto-selected or auto-centered to prevent viewport disruption
 - Z-index: Newer screens appear above older ones; selected screens always on top
-- Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations
+- Duplicate API call prevention: `generationInProgressRef` tracks in-progress generations using screen ID + timestamp key
+- Race condition prevention: `handleScreenUpdate` uses functional updates to always work with latest state
+- Storage debouncing: Screen saves are debounced by 300ms to batch rapid updates and prevent race conditions
+- Position preservation: Screen positions are always preserved during updates unless explicitly changed
 - Wheel event listener uses `{ passive: false }` to allow preventDefault for zoom
 - No default screen - page starts empty, user clicks to create first screen
 - Screen dragging: Unselected screens can be dragged; panning is disabled during drag; selected screens are non-draggable